bigmouthmodels/eval-scan/readme.md

     * Tool call sequences
     * Length of reasoning messages
     * Refusals and requests for user input
-* Generate reports of scan results
+* Generate reports of scan results - see `/examples` for example reports

 ## Install